PDF reports and automated reporting

 - Red Areas - Downtime or errors detected

-Performance analysis over time:
+Performance over time:

 - Line Graph - Shows response time trends